 Local Hazard Mitigation Plan

-The Local Hazard Mitigation Plan is scheduled for consideration by the City Council for adoption on November 1, 2022.
+The Local Hazard Mitigation Plan was adopted by the City Council on November 1, 2022.

 What is Hazard Mitigation?

 The Federal Emergency Management Agency (FEMA) defines hazard mitigation as “any sustained action taken to reduce or eliminate long-term risk to life and property from natural hazards.”
 Another way to understand hazard mitigation is as the prevention component of the emergency management process that has a long-term beneficial impact.

 Hazard mitigation is the first step in the emergency management cycle, and it is followed by preparedness, response, and recovery.

 - Preparedness activities include emergency plans, training, drills, and exercises that individuals, communities, and first responders participate in on an almost daily basis.
 These are things done to get ready for an emergency or disaster before it happens.